att-circ-contrl/wlBurst_v2/README.md

 quick-and-dirty routines for testing, rather than for publishable graphs.
 * lib-wl-proc -- Functions that perform segmentation and feature extraction on oscillatory burst events in LFP signals.
+* lib-wl-stats -- Functions that estimate burst rates across trials and that produce confidence intervals and background estimates for these rates.
 * lib-wl-synth -- Functions for generating synthetic LFP waveforms with known ground truth for testing.